civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 33

-  **(1)** Any individual **or third party** may make a complaint concerning the conduct, in the performance of any duty or function under the `Royal Canadian Mounted Police Act` or the `Witness Protection Program Act`, of any person who, at the time that the conduct is alleged to have occurred, was an RCMP employee.
+  **(1)** Any individual or third party may make a complaint concerning the conduct, in the performance of any duty or function under the `Royal Canadian Mounted Police Act` or the `Witness Protection Program Act`, of any person who, at the time that the conduct is alleged to have occurred, was an RCMP employee.

-  **(2)** Any individual **or third party** may make a complaint concerning the conduct, in the exercise of any power of the Agency or the performance of any of its duties or functions under the `Canada Border Services Agency Act`, of any person who, at the time that the conduct is alleged to have occurred, was a CBSA employee.
+  **(2)** Any individual or third party may make a complaint concerning the conduct, in the exercise of any power of the Agency or the performance of any of its duties or functions under the `Canada Border Services Agency Act`, of any person who, at the time that the conduct is alleged to have occurred, was a CBSA employee.

-  **(3)** The complaint must be made within **two years** after the day on which the conduct is alleged to have occurred or any longer period permitted under subsection (4) or (5).
+  **(3)** The complaint must be made within two years after the day on which the conduct is alleged to have occurred or any longer period permitted under subsection (4) or (5).

   **(4)** The Commission or the Commissioner may extend the time limit for making a complaint under subsection (1) if the Commission or the Commissioner, as the case may be, is of the opinion that there are good reasons for doing so and that it is not contrary to the public interest.

   **(5)** The Commission or the President may extend the time limit for making a complaint under subsection (2) if the Commission or the President, as the case may be, is of the opinion that there are good reasons for doing so and that it is not contrary to the public interest.

-  **(6)** If a complaint is made after the end of the **two-year** period following the day on which the conduct is alleged to have occurred and the Commissioner or President does not extend the time limit for the making of the complaint, he or she must so notify the complainant **and their legal representative, if any**, and the Commission **and provide them with the reasons for not extending the time limit**.
+  **(6)** If a complaint is made after the end of the two-year period following the day on which the conduct is alleged to have occurred and the Commissioner or President does not extend the time limit for the making of the complaint, he or she must so notify the complainant and their legal representative, if any, and the Commission and provide them with the reasons for not extending the time limit.

   **(6.1)** The Commission may extend the time limit for the making of a complaint, even if the Commissioner or the President did not extend it, if the Commission considers it appropriate to do so.